mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 Lets go over what this component is doing:

 1) Inherits from InputBase of type string because this is a text input
-2) Passes an input to the "InputContainer" component, alongside the label name and validation expression which are parameters for the component
-3) Declares an input of type text, and passes the label as an id
+2) Declares an input of type text, and passes the label as an id
-4) Adds the "CssClass" property, which is part of InputBase class.
+3) Adds the "CssClass" property, which is part of InputBase class.
 This allows Blazor to add the "valid" and "invalid" classes during validation
-5) Adds two-way binding to the "CurrentValue" property inherited from the InputBase class
+4) Adds two-way binding to the "CurrentValue" property inherited from the InputBase class
+5) Passes the input to the "InputContainer" as a child, the label name, and validation expression
 6) Implements the TryParseValueFromString method

 For reference our NumberInput can now become: